gui3/fluidite/README.md

 this is text :/> this is an endline hard comment
 ```

-### <a name="killLine"></a>:- kill line command ???
+### <a name="killLine"></a>:\ kill line command ???
 struggling with the idea of joined lines, with no linebreak,
-came out the idea of the kill line command :- .
+came out the idea of the kill line command :\ .

 anything after, including the linebreak, would be hard commented.
-This provides also a quicker comment syntax than :x>.
+This provides also a quicker comment syntax than :x>,
+if you don't need linebreaks.

 ```
-this is line ONE :-
+this is line ONE :\
-this is also line ONE :- this is "killed" this is still line ONE
+this is also line ONE :\ this is "killed" this is still line ONE
 ```

-**the problem is** it's easy to type :- in a text,
-a little too easy, and the purpose of *fluidité*
-is to be permissive and allow anything
-someone reasonable would type...

 [=> top](#top)